Do you know how to do Disney World on a budget?

-Single-park admission ticket prices hike to a $117 pre-tax during peak times, and an alarming $159 between Christmas and New Year’s.
+Single-park admission ticket prices start at $107 pre-tax during low season times, and an alarming $159+ between Christmas and New Year’s.

 But if you plan an inexpensive Disney vacation during the “Value” window, which is mid-January to early-March and late-April to September-end, you get the same ticket for $107.

 Here’s the official calendar to take help when booking dates for a “Value” deal.
 Remember that prices are subject to change at anytime!